Franky-G/AirportApplication/reports/sprint2.md

 | Tasks |  *11*   | *0* |
 | Story Points |  *21*  | *0* |

 - The team's ability to complete the planned tasks/story points based on the previous sprint result is beyond sufficent.
+The team will use integration methods that will allow each memeber to work efficiently and in a timely manner.
+The team shares a high confidence to perform well during this sprint.
+Reflection will be done in regards to the retrospective from sprint 1 and the team will make reasonable attempts to complete any changes.

 ## Scrums